-Dana represents companies in both individual and complex litigation, including multi-defendant product liability matters.
-Dana has experience in all stages of litigation, including discovery, motion practice and trial.
-She has drafted pre-trial, trial, post-trial and appellate motions and briefs for matters in both state and federal courts in multiple jurisdictions.
-Dana also has served on numerous case teams and trial teams in the defense of personal injury and wrongful death smoking-and-health cases.
+Dana represents companies in both individual and complex litigation, including multidefendant product liability matters.
+Dana works in all stages of litigation, including discovery, motion practice and trial.
+Dana has served on numerous case teams and trial teams in the defense of personal injury and wrongful death smoking-and-health cases.
 Her efforts have helped her teams secure favorable verdicts in the majority of her trials.

 Tim Congrove, David Northrip & Dana Strueby, Keep Talking, but Know the Law: Ongoing Considerations Regarding Communications with Potential Class Members, The Business Suit, January 11, 2012.